chenweida6220/XLSXtoCSVtoBARCHART_program/README.md

 **Goal**

-To create a program to read data from an Excel data spreadsheet (.xlsx) and convert it to a Excel CSV file which is finally converted to a bar chart.
+To create a program to read data from an Excel data spreadsheet (.xlsx) and convert it to an Excel CSV file which is finally converted to a bar chart.

 ## Product Spec
 - [x] Title of chart is displayed